microsoft/BotBuilder-Samples/experimental/language-generation/docs/structured-response-template.md

 1. fromFile(fileAbsoluteOrRelativePath) prebuilt function that can load a file specified.
 Content returned by this function will support evaluation of content.
 Template references and properties/ expressions are evaluated.
 2. ActivityAttachment(content, contentType) prebuilt function that can set the ‘contentType’ if it is not already specified in content).
 ContentType can be one of the types here.

-With these two prebuilt functions, I should be able to externally define any content (including all card types) and use the following structured LG to compose an activity –
+With these two prebuilt functions, you can pull in any externally defined (including all card types) and use the following structured LG to compose an activity –
 ```
 # AdaptiveCard
 [Activity